 Is Australia Doing Enough to Improve Access to Capital for SMEs?
 A comparison with the United States.

 The aim of this report is to see if Australia has been doing enough to improve access to finance for Australian SMEs by comparing its lending initiatives with another developed economy in the United States.
-It’s impossible to ignore the impact COVID-19 has had on economic outlook and business lending practices but a lack of access to finance has been a major concern for small business owners long before the pandemic hit.
-With that in mind, we look at the state of small business lending both pre and post the coronavirus pandemic.
+It’s impossible to ignore the impact that lockdowns and economic restrictions have had on the economic outlook over recent years and, thus, the knock-on effect to business lending practices.
+With that in mind, we look at the state of small business lending both pre and post the coronavirus outbreak.

-Due to the lag in data releases by the Reserve Bank of Australia and Australian Bureau for Statistics, we are not able to access all data through to the end of 2020.
-There is still plenty of insight we can gather on the wider lending market in Australia over recent years, and combined with some recent SME surveys, we can also get a feel for the impact COVID-19 has had on SME accessibility to finance.
+Due to the lag in data release by the Reserve Bank of Australia and Australian Bureau for Statistics, we simply present the most up-to-date data at the time of publication (usually a few months prior).
+There is still plenty of insight we can gather on the wider lending market in Australia over recent years, and combined with some recent SME surveys, we can also understand the impact increased interest rates, higher inflation and the economic slowdown has had on SME accessibility to finance.

 The View of Aussie Banks